JCharls1/CSEG_Pathfinding_Comparison/README.md

 ## 2.3 Description of your approach and any challenges faced.

+This implementation efficiently finds the shortest path by focusing on cells with the lowest total estimated path cost, minimizing unnecessary exploration and improving speed.
+It also offers visualization to make the search progress easy to follow, especially for learning or debugging purposes.<br/>

+Our main challenge is how we can visualize the algorithms and where to put the functionality without costing us the efficiency of the algorithm.

 # 3. Screenshots: Include screenshots of the output from your program showing:

 ## 3.1 The paths found by both algorithms.